moemoechu/tabby-background/README.md

 - Change UI Font to your favorite font, not affect terminal font.
 - All changes applied in pure css, no dynamic javascript.
 - Compatible with builtin black and white skin.
-- Tested on Windows and MacOS.
+- Tested on Windows and MacOS with Tabby version 1.0.201.

 ## Usage